 If you've been coming to Security Tech for any length of time, you know that NordVPN is one of our favorite VPNs.
 Once again, this Panama-based VPN provider takes the top spot in another category.
-Among all its other sterling attributes, NordVPN has full WireGuard support built into their NordLynx VPN protocol.
+Among all its other sterling attributes, NordVPN has full WireGuard support built into its NordLynx VPN protocol.

-The NordLynx protocol resolves WireGuard privacy concerns using a double NAT system.
+The NordLynx VPN protocol resolves WireGuard privacy concerns using a double NAT system.
 During our VPN tests, we found that NordLynx didn't display any leaks, while at the same time being super fast.
 As I mentioned before, on one test, NordVPN with NordLynx active delivered a download speed of just under 446 Mbps.

 Note: To see how NordVPN's speed compares to that of Surfshark, the next fastest VPN around, check out our NordVPN vs Surfshark writeup.